-We know that it is an extremely challenging time for all our members at the moment.
-Many festivals that were due to take place over the next few months have had to be cancelled or postponed to keep people safe.
+We know that 2021 is continuing to be a challenging time for our members.
+Many festivals that were due to take place during the first half of this year have been cancelled or postponed to keep people safe.

 As always, the Federation is committed to supporting all of our members through this difficult period.
 We felt that it was important to continue with our Adjudicator Spotlight feature, not only to highlight our fantastic adjudicator members to our amazing festivals, but to also reinforce the message that the festival movement will pull together during this period of challenge.

 My official biography says much about experience and qualifications, but what it doesn’t say is how blessed I feel to be in a profession that is so fulfilling.
 I thank my father, Andy Moore, for that special gift!